 Bass anglers must take a multiple choice quiz when selecting lures for the prespawn.

 “The crankbait is something you can cover a lot of water with, especially if you get some stained water,” Crews says of his top choice.
 “You can eventually put together a pattern whether bass are on secondary points or towards the back of the pockets.
-You can also just cover a lot of water with it and catch fish periodically.”
-Crews opts for the jerkbait when fishing clearer water and he likes the jig for fishing in any type of water conditions.
+You can also cover a lot of water with it and catch fish periodically.”
+Crews opts for the jerkbait when fishing clearer water, and he likes the jig for fishing in any water condition.

 Crews offers the following tips on how to catch bass on his favorite prespawn lures.

-The crankbait works best for Crews in stained water and on days with a little wind or cloudy skies.
-He likes to run the crankbait in a depth range of 2 to 6 feet along a 45-degree bank, channel swing in the back of a pocket or some sort of transition bank where the rock changes from one type to another.
+The crankbait works best for Crews in stained water and on days with a bit of wind or cloudy skies.
+He likes to run the crankbait in a depth range of 2 to 6 feet along a 45-degree bank, channel swing in the back of a pocket, or some transition bank where the rock changes from one type to another.

 Crews notes a McStick 110 in the Ayu Shad hue is “money” for him when fishing clear water in the early spring.
 His favorite McStick color for stained water is Cell Mate.

 Crews employs a jerk-and-pause retrieve with the McStick.
-“After I make a cast I will do three or four cranks of the reel handle to get the bait going and then I will jerk it on slack line,” he says.
-“Usually I will do two or three jerks and then a pause.
-I will vary the pause anywhere from one or two seconds to five or six seconds.
+“After I make a cast, I will do three or four cranks of the reel handle to get the bait going, and then I will jerk it on a slack line,” he says.
+“Usually, I will do two or three jerks and then a pause.
+I will vary the pause from one or two seconds to five or six seconds.
 That is about as long as I can stand it.”
-He lengthens the pause in colder water but moves the lure faster with shorter pauses when the water is warming and bass become more active.
+He lengthens the pause in colder water but moves the lure faster with shorter pauses when the water is warming, and bass become more active.
 His gear for fishing the McStick consists of a 6-foot, 9-inch Cashion medium-heavy action rod with a soft tip and a 6.4:1 baitcast reel filled with 12-pound Sunline Super FC Sniper line.

-Using a McStick that suspends or slowly sinks is the key to catching prespawn bass, according to Crews.
+According to Crews, using a McStick that suspends or slowly sinks is the key to catching prespawn bass.
 He suggests using a suspending model when fishing shallow to prevent the lure from hanging up on the bottom.
 A slow-sinking McStick is best for deeper water because it allows the lure to descend into a bass’ strike zone.

 Ike’s Mini Flip Jig and Baby D Bomb

 Crews likes a tint of orange on his jig and trailer combination to tempt prespawn bass.
-His favorite jig color is Bamer Craw (brown and orange) and he suggests Bruiser (black and blue) is a good jig color for dirty water.
+His favorite jig color is Bamer Craw (brown and orange), and he suggests Bruiser (black and blue) is a good jig color for dirty water.
 For early spring bass, Crews likes the Desert Storm (green pumpkin with orange swirl) on his Baby D Bomb and will also use a green pumpkin D Bomb throughout the prespawn.
-He opts for a 3/8-ounce jig most of the time but sometimes upgrades to a 1/2-ounce version.
+He mostly opts for a 3/8-ounce jig but sometimes upgrades to a 1/2-ounce version.

 The jig produces prespawn bass in any water color and nearly any weather condition.
 He likes to fish it 2 to 20 feet deep around any type of cover.
 “The good thing about a jig is that you can skip it up under docks,” Crews says.

-“I will throw it out there and then I will kind of drag it to try and keep it in contact with the bottom as much as possible,” Crews says.
-Maintaining bottom contact is the key to presenting the jig properly so Crews advises keeping your rod tip down and sweeping the rod in the same fashion as working a Carolina rig to catch bottom-hugging prespawn bass.
+“I will throw it out there, and then I will kind of drag it to try and keep it in contact with the bottom as much as possible,” Crews says.
+Maintaining bottom contact is the key to presenting the jig properly.
+Hence, Crews advises keeping your rod tip down and sweeping the rod in the same fashion as working a Carolina rig to catch bottom-hugging prespawn bass.